manishkumar03/apple-metal-vector-addition/README.md

 - Transfer data between CPU and GPU using Metal buffers
 - Dispatch GPU workloads with `dispatchThreadGroups`
 - Get results back from the GPU

+## Run Requirements
+* 	This is an iOS project so you'd need an Apple Mac to run it
+* 	Xcode with Metal support

 ### License